 Rapid ʻŌhiʻa Death is a disease caused by two fungal pathogens.
 Ceratocystis lukuohia (destroyer of ʻōhiʻa) is the name of the more agressive fungus and Ceratocystis huliohia (disruptor of ʻōhiʻa) is the less agreessive fungus.
 Both of these fungal pathogens kill ʻōhiʻa, Hawaiʻi’s most abundant native tree.

 The fungus enters the tree through a wound.
 A wound can be caused in many ways and might not be visible.
-Humans can wound trees by running over roots with a lawnmower, cutting through bark with a weedwhacker, pruning, cutting into trees to mark trails, etc. Strong winds, broken branches, included bark, and roots growing over lava rock can also cause wounds large enough to allow infection.
+Humans can wound trees by running over roots with a lawnmower, cutting through bark with a weedwhacker, pruning, cutting into trees to mark trails, hiking over exposed roots, etc. Strong winds, broken branches, included bark, and roots growing over lava rock can also cause wounds large enough to allow infection.
 Once the fungus enters the tree it grows into the vascular system (sapwood) and stops water from moving up to the crown of the tree.